Villa Jeanneret-Perret

-The Villa Jeanneret-Perret (also known as Maison blanche /fr/) is the first independent project by Swiss architect Le Corbusier.
+The Villa Jeanneret-Perret (also known as Maison blanche /fr/) is the first independent project by French-Swiss architect Le Corbusier.
 Built in 1912 in La Chaux-de-Fonds, Charles-Edouard Jeanneret's hometown, it was designed for his parents.
 Open to the public since 2005, the house is under the patronage of the Swiss National Commission for UNESCO and has been proposed by the Swiss Government for inscription on the World Heritage List.

 History

 In February 1912, Charles-Edouard Jeanneret opened his own architectural office in La Chaux-de-Fonds, the city where he was born and where he began his career after completing his education at the advanced course of the Ecole d'Art.
 The architect who later took the name "Le Corbusier" was 25 years old.
 He had distanced himself from the spirit of Art Nouveau, travelled in Europe and in the Middle East, learned from the masters of modern architecture...The "Maison blanche" was his first independent project and a very personal creation.
 Jeanneret himself lived and worked in the house from 1912 to 1915.
 In 1919, the house was sold.
 It had many owners in the course of the century until 2000, when it was purchased and restored by the "Association Maison blanche" which opened it to the public in 2005.